-- 1 Place the "safety" in the off safe position. - 2 Make sure the bolt handle is in the unlocked position (Figure 5, page 14).
+- 1 Place the "safety" in the off safe position. - 2 Make sure the bolt handle is in the unlocked position (Figure 5).
 If the bolt is not in the unlocked position, grasp and hold the bolt with your left hand, while pulling rearward on the bolt handle with your right hand.
-The bolt will lock to the rear.
+The bolt will lock to the rear. - 3 Align the forward end of the bolt in the rear opening of the receiver and push the bolt completely forward until it locks in place (Figure 6).
+The rifle is now completely assembled.